TAP010, How to Create Conflict in a Story (Part Two)

 Create Flawed Characters

 Think about the personality traits of these two characters.
 Which personality traits will help them achieve their goals?
 Which personality traits will hold them back or derail their success?
 This is especially true of your hero.
-Obviously, your villain is flawed, enough said.
-But, your protagonist needs to be flawed as well.
-I’m not saying to create an anti-hero or someone with a deep and disturbing dark past, that’s a tad cliche.
-Give your characters flaws that cause them to make mistakes, to fail, because this is a part of the human experience we all can relate too.
+Obviously, your villain is flawed; enough said.
+But your protagonist needs to be flawed as well.
+I’m not saying to create an anti-hero or someone with a deep and disturbing dark past; that’s a tad cliche.
+Give your characters flaws that cause them to make mistakes, to fail because this is a part of the human experience we all can relate to.
 I’ll show you what I mean by a flawed character.

 So, think about the motivations of your protagonist and antagonist.
 I know I’ve mentioned this in previous blog posts, but I do believe it’s worth repeating here again.
 Spend time creating and developing these characters in more than one sitting.
 Give your characters layers of complexity and make them as real as you possibly can.
 Think about the people you have in your life.
 Consider their actions, motivations and how they interact with other people.
 Especially if you know people who seem to clash, those people who cannot seem to appreciate each other on any level.
 Use this as inspiration for this protagonist vs antagonist relationship.

 On a side note, if you’re creating a series you need to give your protagonist a flaw they never quite overcome.
 This will save you from creating a new flaw for each book.

 The third place where you can add more conflict to your story is with your supporting characters.
 Obviously, you have the main characters in your novel, and these characters shouldn’t exist in a vacuum.
 They have our minor characters in their lives.